darrenhacks/example-bind-variables/README.md

 ## What to Look For

-There are two files here that are the core of the demonstration.
+There are two files that demonstrate that dynamically constructing SQL can lead to SQL injection vulnerabilities and how bind variables can mitigate them.

 [vulnerable.go](code/vulnerable.go) shows a common pattern of dynamically building SQL based on a hard-coded base and using string formatting or concatenation to dynamically change the